upenndigitalscholarship/piwik-integration-instructions/Piwik Integration Instructions.md

         29. Paste the Piwik Javascript Tracking Code for this site in the "Footer Code" box

         30. **DO NOT FORGET TO CLICK "Save" IN THE UPPER RIGHT**

+6. **For Jekyll sites:**

+    12. Go to Jekyll repo on Github

+        26. Click on  the “_includes” directory

+        27. Open “head.html” to edit

+        28. Find the closing </head> tag

+        29. Right above the </head> tag, paste the Piwik Javascript Tracking Code for this site

 7. After you have finished pasting in the tracking code, browse around to a couple of pages on the website and then go back to the Piwik dashboard to make sure it is recording your activity (To get to the dashboard for a site, click on "All websites" and then the name of the website you are working on)